VRES (VRS) Hits 24 Hour Volume of $28,931.65

 About VRES

-VRS is a token.
-It was first traded on May 29th, 2022.
+VRES (VRS) is a token.
+Its genesis date was May 29th, 2022.
 VRES’s total supply is 2,500,000,000 tokens.
 VRES’s official website is vrs.care.
 VRES’s official Twitter account is @v_carepoint and its Facebook page is accessible here.
-The official message board for VRES is medium.com/@vrshp.
+VRES’s official message board is medium.com/@vrshp.

 Buying and Selling VRES

-It is usually not currently possible to buy alternative cryptocurrencies such as VRES directly using US dollars.
-Investors seeking to trade VRES should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as VRES directly using US dollars.
+Investors seeking to trade VRES should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy VRES using one of the aforementioned exchanges.

 Receive News & Updates for VRES Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VRES and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.